paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 There are two types of manufacturer data:

 -   *Manufacturer general data*\
     It corresponds to the information that can be used to perform reliability calculations.
-The data can be related, for example, to the quality level or the qualification of a subsystem, a unit or a part, to the package information or to the complexity of a die for a {term}`EEE part <EEE part>`, to the physical characteristics of the material for mechanical parts, to the constituting components for miscellaneous items, or the FMEA or RBDs at system or subsystem level.\
+The data can be related, for example, to the quality level or the qualification of a subsystem, a unit or a part, to the package information or to the complexity of a die for a {term}`EEE part <EEE part>`, to the physical characteristics of the material for mechanical parts, to the constituting components for miscellaneous items, or the {term}`FMEA` or RBDs at system or subsystem level.\
     These data are either requested by the project as part of the deliverable documentation (e.g. in the form of a technical note or a datasheet), provided within the elements of the data packages or available publicly (e.g. on the manufacturer's website).

 -   *Manufacturer reliability data*\
-    It corresponds to reliability or reliability oriented data provided by the manufacturer of the part, unit or subassembly, such as FIT rates, success probabilities or MTBF.\
+    It corresponds to reliability or reliability oriented data provided by the manufacturer of the part, unit or subassembly, such as {term}`FIT` rates, success probabilities or MTBF.\
     It can be part of catalogues, reliability reports or datasheets, provided on request or as part of data packages, and take the form of analyses, curves, figures or tables.\
     In some cases, it does not only apply to the specific item under consideration, but it can also be generic information, e.g. for a given technology or for a family of subassemblies designed and manufactured by the same entity.
 In those cases, it is necessary to define whether these data can apply for the specific cases.